Heather Locklear: Relationships

 Locklear was married to Mötley Crüe drummer Tommy Lee from May 10, 1986, to 1993.
-Locklear filed for divorce due to Tommy's infidelity.
+Locklear filed for divorce due to Lee's infidelity.
 After their divorce, she married Bon Jovi guitarist Richie Sambora, on December 17, 1994, in Paris.
-She gave birth to their only child, Ava Elizabeth Sambora, on October 4, 1997.
+Their daughter Ava Elizabeth, was born on October 4, 1997.
 Locklear filed for divorce from Sambora in February 2006.
 The following month Sambora filed for joint custody of their daughter and enforcement of a prenuptial agreement.
 Their divorce was finalized in April 2007.
 In the same month, Locklear began a relationship with fellow Melrose Place alumnus Jack Wagner.
 In August 2011, Locklear and Wagner announced they were engaged.
 The couple had called off their engagement by that November.

 In April 2020, Locklear became engaged to former motocross racer Chris Heisser, whom she first dated in high school.
 In May 2025, it was reported that the two had separated.

+In April 2026, it was confirmed by a friend that Heather was dating Lorenzo Lamas.